 Hans recently began a tumblr which has begun to fill with incredible images and videos.
 Be sure to check it out as Hans has included many other images from this series not shown here.

 If the heat outside is starting to get to you, it might be time to jump into WATER MOVES.
-Water Moves features Fahrmeyer's signature blend of male beauty and raw sexuality with provocative images featuring Santiago Peralta, Roman Sugatov, Phil Fusco, Nick Ayler, Marcel and dozens of other men whose images from Hans are more likely to heat you up than cool you off!
+Water Moves features Fahrmeyer's signature blend of male beauty and raw sexuality with provocative images featuring Santiago Peralta, Phil Fusco, Nick Ayler, Marcel and dozens of other men whose images from Hans are more likely to heat you up than cool you off!

 'Gay blogs are very guilty of worshiping the beauty of a certain man for a few months before he disappears in to obscurity.
 Actually, their photos will always do the rounds of tumblr and blogs but after a while no new images appear and the stories and tweets slow down.'